HakoForge/Hako-mkdocs/docs/hardware/panel-removal.md

 ## Overview
 Safe and proper removal of chassis lid is essential for accessing internal components. <br />

-The HakoCore chassis lid is designed for quick, tool-minimal removal while maintaining structural integrity when closed.
-The HakoCore features a slide-and-lift lid mechanism for easy maintenance access.
+The Hako-Core chassis lid is designed for quick, tool-minimal removal while maintaining structural integrity when closed.
+The Hako-Core features a slide-and-lift lid mechanism for easy maintenance access.

 ### Key Features